emmalif96/JavaWebService/README.md

 For testing this Web Service I used Postman, which is a Platform for API Development that is easy to use.
 If you aren't familiar with Postman you can find more information here https://www.postman.com/

-There are three different requests that this Web Service can offer.
+There are two different requests that this Web Service can offer.
 The first is a GET method that displays all the information available for the vessels.
 When running the project locally, the URL is: `http://localhost:8080/vesselInformation` And this should be the response: